busfor/ruby_payler/README.md

 ## Errors
 In case of any error RubyPayler `raises` RubyPayler::Error.
-There are two child types of Errors:
+There are three child types of Errors:
+- ResponseError - for responses with error in body
-- FailedRequest - for failed network request (FaradayError)
+- NetworkError - for failed network request
-- ResponseWithError - for response with status != 200 and error in body
+- UnexpectedResponseError - for responses with status != 200 but without error in body

-ResponseWithError objects has methods to access _error_, _code_, _message_ of error returned in resonse.
+All RubyPayler errors have methods _code_, _message_ and _to_s_

+Examples of errors `to_s`:
+- ResponseError: `Payler responded with error: Invalid amount of the transaction., code 1`
+- NetworkError: `NetworkError occured while performing request to Payler: #<Faraday::Error: Faraday::Error>`
+- UnexpectedResponseError: `Unexpected response: code - 503, body - `

 ## Tests
 *Tests make real calls to Payler.com web API.*